tendryll/goassert/README.md

 ```

 The Go Assert library is used by passing the desired struct to the `validate.Validate` function.
 Returned is a slice of type []Violation.
-Each violation specifies the constraint used the field that
+Each violation specifies the constraint used and the field that
   failed the validation check.

 As an example,